99x/serverless-dependency-install/README.md

 ### More on local shared dependencies
 What if you need to share code, but don't wish to publish packages in NPM Registry?
 You can use the local shared dependencies.

-1. Create a directory(e.g 'local_shared_dependencies') in your codebase to store each local dependency(library) code.
+1. Create a directory(e.g 'local_shared_dependencies') in your serverless root to store shared local dependency(library) code.
 Create directories for each of the dependencies with a index.js inside, as shown below.
     ```
     __/local_shared_dependencies
         |__dependency-a